Office of Responsible Research Practices

 Event Reporting

-Unanticipated problems can occur in any type of research (medical or non-medical) and may include occurrences such as adverse events, subject complaints, protocol deviations, and other untoward events involving risk.
+To ensure the protection of research participants, federal regulations and IRB policy require study teams to submit reportable events to the IRB for review.
+Unanticipated problems can occur in any type of research (medical or non-medical) and may include occurrences such as adverse events, subject complaints, protocol deviations, and other unexpected events involving risk.
 Events requiring prompt reporting by investigators and research staff may involve physical, psychological, social, legal, or economic harms.

-NOTE: This table represents a non-exhaustive list of examples that can vary depending on specific scenarios and circumstances
+The following information represents a non-exhaustive list of examples that can vary depending on specific scenarios and circumstances.

 Adverse Event (AE)